VenomousSteam81/vibeos-source/README.md

 See https://devdocs.io/jsdoc/tags-example for format

-To add a file, add the path in docs.json
+To add a file, add the path in build.json => docs